 - National Research Council Canada in 2006 reported, “Because of the plastic’s high coefficient of expansion, dark colors may cause excessive distortion.
 The high coefficient of thermal expansion has to be taken into account in the decision of the window.
 In cold climates, contraction of the window frame will enlarge the width of the joint with the wall.”

 - Canadian Research and Technology in Housing in 2005 wrote this regarding vinyl windows, “PVC is too brittle in cold conditions and breaks easily.”

-So, several unbiased sources, think vinyl is a bad idea as a building material due to some of its inherent flaws.
+So, several unbiased sources think that vinyl is a bad idea as a building material due to some of its inherent flaws.
 What about the the fact that it’s no maintenance?

 No Maintenance Means it Can’t Be Maintained